wookieJ/istio-multiclusters-minikube/docs/index.md

 EOF
 ```

-Check communication from one cluster to another
+Check communication from one cluster to another:

 ![Architecture](assets/istio/architecture.png)